-Workforce sustainability policies WS P1 Fair and equitable: ORC will plan, procure and deliver public transport services in a way that ensures employment and engagement of the public transport workforce is fair and equitable, thus providing a sustainable labour market and sustainable provision of public transport services.
-WS P2 Wages: public transport contracts will continue to include a base wage requirement which ensures that at least the current wage levels of bus drivers are maintained, with annual adjustments based on labour cost indices.
+Workforce sustainability policies WS P1 WS P1 Fair and equitable: ORC will plan, procure and deliver public transport services i a way that ensures employment and engagement of the public transport workford is fair and equitable, thus providing a sustainable labour market and sustainable provision of public transport services WS P2 Wages: Public transport contracts will continue to include a base wage requirement which ensures that at least the current wage levels of bus drivers are maintained, with annual adjustments based on labour cost indices.

-Workforce sustainability action The council will: WS A1 Collaborate with operators and partner agencies to: enhance driver access to quality essential facilities such as toilets at key network locations, such as interchanges and the termini of bus routes. design services and timetables in a way that enables drivers to have access to essential facilities while on break, and to meet Employment Relations Act break requirements in an efficient way.
+Workforce sustainability action | The council will:

+WS A1 Collaborate with operators and partner agencies to: • Enhance driver access to quality essential facilities such as toilets at at key network locations such as interchanges, and the termini of bus routes. • Design services and timetables in a way that enables drivers to have access to essential facilities while on break, and to meet Employment Relations Act break requirements in an efficient way